cisanford/csanford-cloud/content/profile.md

 ## Attribution

 - This website is powered by [Blowfish](https://blowfish.page/) for Hugo.
-- The repository is public on my GitHub - you're welcome to reuse any code you want within the csanford-cloud without restriction but it's nice to give them credit if you do.
+- The repository is public on my GitHub - you're welcome to reuse any code you want within the csanford-cloud repo without restriction but it's nice to give them credit if you do.